davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 2.md

 ## Supporting CIA
 - Authentication : Verifies identities of all parties
-- Nonrepudiation : Garantees that
+- Nonrepudiation : Guarantees that the sender cannot deny sending, and recipient cannot deny receiving
+- Authorization : Grants privilege of performing a task

 [[MEI/Qualidade de Software/Aula 3]]